Domino’s and Tanda: Building the Workforces of the Future

 Tanda is a scalable workforce management SaaS, that is helping businesses to unlock efficiency and productivity gains through more effective labour force management.
 For more information, visit www.tanda.co

 Domino’s Pizza Enterprises Limited is the master franchisor for the Domino’s brand in Australia, New Zealand, Belgium, France, The Netherlands, Japan and Germany.
 Across these seven markets, DPE and its franchisees operate over 2,000 stores.
-For more information on Domino’s, please visit www.dominos.com.au
+For more information, please visit www.dominos.com.au

 For further information, media enquiries or images contact: